 Sharp, crisp images with more of the image in focus?
 Shoot with small apertures (higher f-stop), incorporate fast light strobes, and light modifiers.

-How to choose aperture?
+How to choose an aperture?
 This is based on how wide or narrow you need the depth of field to be.
-Do you want a lot of bokeh (soft, blurred background / foreground) or would you like it to be shaper, with more of the picture plane in clear focus?
+Do you want a lot of bokeh (soft, blurred background/foreground) or would you like it to be a shaper, with more of the picture plane in clear focus?

 How to choose shutter-speed?
-The slowest shutter-speed for hand-held camera is 1/80.
+The slowest shutter speed for the hand-held camera is 1/80.
 Anything lower and you will encounter what is called internal camera shake, which results in blurry or shaky images.
-When shooting in studio 1/125 – 1/200 is a good baseline for average lights (high synch speed lights are much more expensive than slower ones).
+When shooting in studio 1/125 – 1/160 is a good baseline for average lights (high synch speed lights are much more expensive than slower ones).
 This also allows for less blur with the model’s small movements and breathing.

 Master basic lighting setups and then move on to experimenting with new techniques.
 You may want to start with these first four: